she-code-africa/SCAMP-Cohort4-Technical-assessment/readme.md

 ## Submission info:
 To submit your solution,
-- kindly head back to the original application form: https://bit.ly/SCA-mentee-C3 ,
+- kindly head back to the original application form: https://bit.ly/SCA-mentee-C4 ,
 - submit the URL to your solution in the required field
 - fill in other required details on the form
 - Submit

-## Submission / Application Deadline: 14th August 2020
+## Submission / Application Deadline: 30th January 2021

 *Your solution doesn't have to be perferct before submission, Good luck!*